 If you hang around, you’ll probably hear me talk about how much foolishness my contract prevents.

 What’s buried in that statement is that building it took years…years of learning that it’s important to do things like flatly outline minimum deposits, mention a late payment penalty, and be REALLY specific about who can terminate the relationship, when, and under what circumstances.
-I started with a base contract that I hired someone on Upwork to develop for $50, but you can get something similar for free on Freelancers Union.
+I started with a base contract that I hired someone on Upwork to develop for $50.
 What you won’t get though, is insight into needs that are particular to your work style and the types of clients that you work with.

 Taking a few clients on a controlled platform is a great way to start that process with much less risk, since you’re (at least partially) covered by their agreements and terms of service.
 (You still might want to consider an LLC or incorporation though.)

 You get to perfect your communication skills.

 If communication is important in employed life, it’s 10x as true as a freelancer.

 My communication skills were a WRECK after years of work as a project manager in a chaotic organization and the burnout that came along with it.
 I had to rebuild a lot and frankly, needed the structure of a platform to help me get through that period.